huggingface/transformers/README.md

 assert predicted_text == 'Who was Jim Henson?
 Jim Henson was a man'
 ```

-Examples for each model class of each model architecture (Bert, GPT, GPT-2, Transformer-XL, XLNet and XLM) can be found in the documentation.
+Examples for each model class of each model architecture (Bert, GPT, GPT-2, Transformer-XL, XLNet and XLM) can be found in the [documentation](#documentation).

 ## Quick tour: Fine-tuning/usage scripts

-We include several example script with SOTA performances for NLU and NLG tasks:
+The library comprises several example scripts with SOTA performances for NLU and NLG tasks:

 - fine-tuning Bert/XLNet/XLM with a *sequence-level classifier* on nine different GLUE tasks,
 - fine-tuning Bert/XLNet/XLM with a *token-level classifier* on the question answering dataset SQuAD 2.0, and
 - using GPT/GPT-2/Transformer-XL and XLNet for conditional language generation.

-Here are three quick examples:
+Here are three quick usage examples for these scripts:

 ### Fine-tuning for sequence classification: GLUE tasks examples